Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Discussion

 \textbf{Comparison to Literature Results.} The number of published results on PulseDB is very limited.
 To the best of our knowledge \cite{ref48} is the only prior study that reported results on PulseDB, albeit on the full dataset and not just the VitalDB subset, achieving a MAE of 10-11 mmHg for SBP after self-supervised pretraining.
 We refer to \cite{ref49} for a recent comparative analysis of different models on different datasets, where models achieved MAEs of between 11 and 19 mmHg for SBP, and between 7 and 11 mmHg for DBP.
-In comparison, in this study the lowest MAEs were 12.34 and 7.84 mmHg for SBP and DBP respectively on VitalDB CalibFree.
-This suggests that the presented best-performing models reach state-of-the-art performance.
+In comparison, in this study, the lowest MAEs were in the range of approximately 12–13 mmHg and 8 mmHg for SBP and DBP, respectively, on VitalDB CalibFree.
+This suggests that the presented best-performing models reached state-of-the-art performance.

-\textbf{Impact of Loss Function and Dropout Ensembling.} The performance of the XResNet1d50+GNLL in comparison to the XResNet1d50 trained with a regular MAE loss highlights the benefits incorporating dropout ensembling at evaluation, and using a likelihood-based loss can have on model performance.
-It suggests that potentially further CNN results could be improved by using a different loss function and ensemble-based evaluation procedure.
+\textbf{Impact of Loss Function and Dropout Ensembling.} The performance of the XResNet1d50+GNLL in comparison to the XResNet1d50 trained with a regular MAE loss highlights the benefits of incorporating dropout ensembling at evaluation, and using a likelihood-based loss can have on model performance.
+It suggests that potentially CNN results could be improved by using a different loss function and ensemble-based evaluation procedure.
 Interestingly, this only applied to the Calib and not the CalibFree scenario.
 Other works have reported that modelling uncertainties may improve predictive performance on models trained on ECG data \cite{ref50}.
-This variant had two parallel output branches with dropout layers (with a constant but low dropout rate, e.g. 4-5\% depending on the task/parameter) dispersed throughout the architecture.
+This variant had two parallel output branches with dropout layers (with a constant but low dropout rate, e.g.\ 4-5\% depending on the task/parameter) dispersed throughout the architecture.
 Each test input was evaluated 100 times with the dropout layers left active.
 The predictions produced with the technique are the average of the distribution of outputs produced for each input.
-Also, a separate model was trained to predict each blood pressure type (systolic/diastolic).
+Also, a separate model was trained to predict each BP type (systolic/diastolic).